ESMValGroup/ESMValTool/doc/sphinx/source/quickstart/installation.rst

 Installation of subpackages
 ---------------------------

-The diagnostics bundled in ESMValTool are scripts in four different programming languages, Python, NCL, R, and Julia.
+The diagnostics bundled in ESMValTool are scripts in four different programming languages: Python, NCL, R, and Julia.

 There are four language specific packages available: